dhansel/IECDevice/examples/IECFDCMega/README.md

 This example combines the IECDevice library with my [ArduinoFDC library](https://github.com/dhansel/ArduinoFDC) to connect PC-style disk dives (3.5" and 5.25") to a Commodore computer, enabling the computer to read and write MFM disks.
+A JiffyDos enabled C64 can load a 202 block file from IECFDCMega in 12 seconds, the same speed as a JiffyDos enabled C1541 drive.

 This is the bigger brother to the [IECFDC](https://github.com/dhansel/IECDevice/tree/main/examples/IECFDC) example.
 The two are very similar but IECFDCMega fixes some of IECFDC's shortcomings by utilizing the bigger